 Customization – Is there a CRM that specifically caters to your industry or line of work?

 Systems that cater to specific industries with specialized workflows tend to be on the pricier side.
-Still, you may be able to find a budget-friendly solution that is intended specifically for your kind of business.
+If your line of business is common, you may still be able to find a budget-friendly solution that is intended to support your needs.

 Integration – Can your CRM integrate with the tools you regularly use to interact with your customers?
 If so, this will be a plus.

-User-Friendliness – Your CRM will guide your team through your sales operations.
-It should be intuitive and easy for everyone jump into.
+User-Friendliness – Your CRM will guide your team through your biz-dev operations.
+It should be intuitive and easy for most to jump into.

 Note whether your CRM system has an FAQs section or a video library that’s particularly helpful.
 If you see an easy way to chat with or call support when you can’t figure out an issue on your own, that’s even better.

-If a CRM seems easy enough for you to figure out without watching the tutorials or having a few post-onboarding demos, watch them and attend the demos anyway.
-I promise you will learn something.
-If you don’t use it properly, you may end up almost as frustrated as when you were drowning in sticky notes, contracts, and memos.
+If a CRM seems easy enough for you to figure out without watching the tutorials or having a few post-onboarding sessions, watch them and attend the sessions anyway.
+There’s a very high chance that you and your team will learn something.
+If you don’t use it properly, you may end up as frustrated as you were before you bought the CRM.

 When Will Your Business Need A CRM?

-Over the years and spanning a variety of projects, we’ve used all kinds of CRMs.
-There’s Zendesk, Salesforce, Salesmate, Zoho and Freshteams, Bitrix, Agile, HubSpot, PhoneBurner, and proprietary systems.
+You might consider systems like Zendesk, Salesmate, Zoho, Freshteams, Bitrix, Agile, HubSpot, proprietary systems, and many others.
 When our clients aren’t ready for a CRM, we build customized Excel databases that allow us to keep all their sales data in order.

-Ultimately, we don’t mean to point you in any specific direction.
-It may help to see a detailed list of suggestions or side-by-side product comparisons.
-Websites like pcmag.com provide comprehensive insight into software and may be a good place to start.
+It’s often helpful to see side-by-side CRM comparisons before making a decision.
+Website like pcmag.com provide comprehensive insight into various software and may be a good place to start.

 Do you have any questions about whether a CRM could help your business?
 What experiences have you had while shopping for, or implementing one?